 Is this the stuff of conspiracy theorists and alarmists or are these sensible people calling for sensible action?
 Despite NHS funding having gone up under every successive government (Labour/Conservative/Coalition), NHS hospitals are 930 million Pounds overspent in 2016 and we see junior doctors taking to the barricades.
 To put £930m in perspective: Tamiflu, a flu drug the NHS spent 473 million Pounds stockpiling, proved no more effective than paracetamol… the final conclusion in this evidence based medicine Cochrane Report stated “The influenza virus-specific mechanism of action proposed by the producers does not fit the clinical evidence” which means that it doesn’t do what it says on the tin… £473m profit for pharmaceutical industry, £473m heamorrhaging of NHS funds.
 Worldwide Oseltamivir (Tamiflu) has generated sales in excess of £11bn ($18bn; €13bn) for Roche since 1999.
 And that’s just one example from the mountain of prescribed medications!

-With the current “more medicine is better” culture coming to an end, your question may be what do I do instead.
+With the current “more medicine is better” culture coming to an end (is it?), your question may be what do I do instead.
 The best prevention and frequently even the cure comes from a different lifestyle.
-That starts with a return to clever food, the cultivation of happiness and enjoyable physical exercise and we’ll gladly help you with this.
+The cure may be in the kitchen and outdoors.

 If haemorrhaging money from our NHS budget isn’t bad enough, “more medicine is better” increases the NHS workload.
 The FDA reports that adverse events from prescribed medications have more than tripled in the past decade in the United States (more than 123,000 deaths in 2014 and 800,000 total serious patient outcomes including hospitalisations and life threatening disability).
 Of course the FDA is America but the pattern in the UK is the same.
 That is why The Queen’s former doctor Sir Richard Thompson has called on the Parliament’s Public Accounts Committee to conduct an urgent public enquiry into drugs firms’ ‘murky’ practices, he is one of six eminent doctors to raise the alarm: